calculix/cae/README.md

 # What's new

 + Now help on CalculiX keywords is opened in the default web browser.
 Embeded QWebEngineView was removed.
-It led to relatively lightweight distribution.
+It led to relatively lightweight distribution (203 MB -> 123 MB).

++ Improved communication between windows.
+Fixed [issue 7](https://github.com/calculix/cae/issues/7).

 <br/><br/>